slashr/slashr.github.io/_posts/2018-03-17-fire-suppression-using-smart-sensors-iot.md

   - microcontroller
   - sensors
 ---

-## Purpose of this IoT project
+An IoT experiment to create a gas based suppression system that can be used to extinguish fires inside water sensitive enclosures such as data centers.
+We make use of Arduino microcontrollers and several sensors to create this system.

-A small IoT experiment to create a gas based suppression system that can be used to extinguish fires inside water sensitive enclosures such as data centers.
+***

 ## The Design